Hypercubers/hypercubing.xyz/docs/jokes.md

 ## Cactus

-On 2023-02-19, several members were brainstorming possible shapes for the [physical 2^5^](/puzzles/physical/2x2x2x2x2) and named one of them "Cactus."
+On 2023-02-19, several members were brainstorming possible shapes for physical 5D puzzle pieces and named one of them "Cactus."

 > **Banderson:** then yeah I think (compound of four cubes)-generated tetragonal icositetrahedron is good; C4CTi or something
 > **Banderson:** C4QTi ?